FACG5/Research/week-4/read.md

  2. server side (back-end): The server of a website is, of course, the server that hosts it.

  Most web coding languages are designed to run on either the server side or the client side.
 This largely defines how they   work.
-Here are some examples.

  In General: